Jenelle Evans Sounds Off on Chelsea Houska Leaving Teen Mom 2 - E! Online

-Former Teen Mom 2 star Jenelle Evans got a little shady when asked about Chelsea Houska's upcoming departure from the reality show.
+Former Teen Mom 2 star Jenelle Evans is sharing her thoughts on Chelsea Houska's upcoming departure from the reality show.

 E!
 News confirmed on Oct.
 30 that Houska, 29, was leaving the MTV series after 10 seasons.
 The reality star, who is pregnant with her fourth child, said on Tuesday, Nov.
 10, that "after much thought and discussion" with her family and friends, she and husband Cole DeBoer had decided to exit the show.